 Are you uncertain about choosing the correct power supply unit (PSU), transformer, battery backup, or uninterrupted power supply (UPS) for your application?
-If so, AIC can assist with sizing and selecting a cost-effective device.
+Do you want to know more about your 24v power supply options?
+If so, Applied Industrial Controls, Inc. can assist with sizing and selecting a cost-effective device.
 Get in touch with us today for all your power supply needs.

 Linear vs. Switch-Mode Power Supplies

 What Should I Consider When Looking for a Power Supply?

 Power supplies convert AC to DC.
 Choosing the correct power supply for an industrial control panel is important because it must have the capacity to power all devices within the system.
 Most industrial voltages are standardized according to the industry and application, and these are known as common control voltages.
 For example, controls like light switches and wall plugs typically use 120V AC because it is a readily available voltage and is used primarily in the North American residential and commercial construction industry.

 Certain automation devices can work with a variety of voltages; however, most control system components like HMIs, PLCs, I/O modules, and relays have been designed to use a 24V DC power supply.
 This voltage is common for industrial control panels because of the safety aspect of lower voltages, industry regulations, and power delivery requirements; however, some devices and panels can utilize 24V AC power supply, 12V DC, and 120V AC.

 There are two main types of 24V DC power supplies – linear and switch mode.
 Linear power supplies are older technology and less expensive, but they have a stable DC voltage output with little electrical noise.
 These work well for automating systems and applications using highly sensitive devices.
 Newer designs have an improved output and increased efficiency, whereas older technology has excessive electrical noise.